Connecting to Valkey¶

 Return a new pipeline object that can queue multiple commands for later execution.

-indicates whether all commands should be executed atomically.
-Apart from making a group of operations atomic, pipelines are useful for reducing the back-and-forth overhead between the client and server.- Parameters
+transactionindicates whether all commands should be executed atomically.
+Apart from making a group of operations atomic, pipelines are useful for reducing the back-and-forth overhead between the client and server.

 Return a Publish/Subscribe object.
 With this object, you can subscribe to channels and listen for messages that get published to them.